-eliminate & simplify – the first steps in composing your photograph
+eliminate & simplify – the first steps in photography composition

 These two images were taken from more or less the same spot.